equill/syscat/README.md

     - default: `4950`
 - `SYSCAT_NEO4J_HOSTNAME` = hostname or IP address on which the Neo4j server is listening
     - default: `localhost`
+- `SYSCAT-NEO4J_PORT` = port on which the Neo4j service is listening for HTTP requests
+    - default: 7474
 - `SYSCAT_NEO4J_USER` = username for authenticating to the Neo4j server
     - default: `neo4j`
 - `SYSCAT_NEO4J_PASSWORD` = password for authenticating that user to the Neo4j server
     - default: it really doesn't matter.
 Set it to something hard to crack, and keep it secret.

+These are also set in the `docker-compose.yml` file linked above.

 ## Basic design